rajendrabaskota/unmasking-the-creator/README.md

 ---

 ## **Methodology**
+The classification of text as AI-generated or human-crafted is based on 3 different methods:

 * ### **Direct Text Classification using RoBERTa** This method uses RoBERTa model which can directly classify whether the given text is written by an AI or a human.
 The model is fine-tuned with our above mentioned datasets.